 Lesions slowly involute starting at 12 to 18 months, decreasing in size and vascularity.
 Generally, infantile hemangiomas involute by 10%/year of age (eg, 50% by age 5, 60% by age 6), with maximal involution by age 10.
 Involuted lesions commonly have a yellowish or telangiectatic color and a wrinkled or lax fibrofatty texture.
 Residual changes are almost always proportional to the lesion’s maximal size and vascularity.

 There is no universal infantile hemangioma treatment recommendation.
 Because most lesions resolve spontaneously, observation is usually indicated before initiating treatment.
-Treatment should be considered for lesions that
+Treatment should be considered for complicated or high-risk lesions, ie, those that

 Topical treatments and wound care are useful for ulcerated lesions and help prevent scarring, bleeding, and pain.
-Compresses, topical mupirocin or metronidazole, barrier dressings (generally polyurethane film dressing or petrolatum-impregnated gauze), or barrier creams may be used.
+Compresses, topical mupirocin or metronidazole, barrier dressings (generally polyurethane film dressing or petrolatum-impregnated gauze), or barrier creams may be used to prevent infection and/or reduce colonization.

 Unless complications are life threatening or vital organs are compromised, surgical excision or other destructive procedures should be avoided because they frequently cause more scarring than occurs with spontaneous involution.
 To help parents accept nonintervention, the physician can review the natural history (photographic examples are helpful), provide serial photography of the lesion to document involution, and listen sympathetically to parents’ concerns.